shunwatai/jpeg-image-converter/README.md

 ####This is the assignment of "COMP3422 Creative Digital Media Design"

 This is a simple python program for convert images in bmp,png etc. to jpeg format.
+Actually, JPEG image is also accepted as source, but please select another output folder to avoid overwite the original image.

 It allows user the select multiple images to convert.

-I used Python3.5 to program it, Tkinter lib as GUI, PIL lib as image processing.
+I used Python3.5 to program it, ```Tkinter``` library for GUI, ```PIL``` library for image processing.

 ####How to run this program